St. Stephen's Church, Nitra

 St. Stephen's Church is a protected cultural monument situated in Nitra.
-The beginning of the present-day church dates back to the 10th century.
-In the following two centuries, St. Stephen's Church was rebuilt.
+It was built in the 11th or 12th century.
 In early 18th century the church was renewed to its final Baroque style.
 This site is a rare medieval structure with the sanctuary beneath a Baroque semicircular vault with lunettes.
 In the interior of the church parts of the Romanesque frescoes are still visible.
 The church was rebuilt by František Maťašovský in 1720.